How to Solve WordPress Block Editor NOT WORKING: Step by Step Guide

 As of now, while we are writing the blog, Twenty Twenty One is the official default WordPress theme.
 But WordPress is supposed to declare its new default theme Twenty Twenty-Two anytime in the year 2023.

-• Get back to your WordPress dashboard.
+Get back to your WordPress dashboard.
 Then, go to Appearance > Themes from the side menu bar.
+You will get the default Twenty Seventeen theme there.

-• Then, refresh your backend and check the WordPress block editor.
+Then, refresh your backend and check the WordPress block editor.

 If you get it back, the problem was with your theme.
 So, replace the conflicting theme with an alternative one that gives almost a similar appearance to your website.
 There are countless available themes for your website on the web.
 All you have to do is browse and find the best one.

-Check the visual editor whether it is disabled
+5. Check the visual editor whether it is disabled

 Disabling the visual editor is a common mistake that many users make while setting up their WordPress profiles.
 This is also termed misconfiguration.
 You can solve it quite in a short time.

-• Go to the WordPress dashboard as before.
+Go to the WordPress dashboard as before.
 Then, from the top right corner, go to Users > Edit Profile.
+Uncheck the Visual editor box which is very next to ‘Disable the visual editor when writing’.

-• Then, scroll your window to the bottom and click on the button Update Profile.
+Scroll your window to the bottom and click on the button Update Profile.

 Refresh your website and check how the block editor is working.
 By now, the error should be fixed.
-But if you still getting the error, we can assume there are some technical reasons behind it.
+But if you are still getting the error, we can assume there are some technical reasons behind it.
 Keep reading!

 Technical Solutions to WordPress Block Editor Not Working Errors